tony-xlh/image-filter/README.md

 4. Invert
 5. Gaussian Blur

-The `BlackwhiteFilter`'s constructor takes four extra arguments.
+The `BlackwhiteFilter`'s constructor takes several extra arguments.

 * threshold: the global threshold
 * enableOTSU: whether to use OTSU to decide the threshold